RCarteri/google-homepage-udemy/README.md

 # the-odin-project
-Atividades feitas no The Odin Project
+Activities done in The Odin Project